Operator comments & deviations

 The task shows completed.
 The deviation doesn't.

-Operators add a comment to any task before marking it complete — in plain text, on the same screen, in ten seconds.
-The observation is timestamped and saved to the run record.
-The data shows you where something went long.
+Operators add a plain-text comment on any task before complete — same screen, about ten seconds.
+Timestamped on the run record.
+Timing data shows what ran long.
 Only the operator can tell you why.

 What disappears when there's nowhere to write it down